Antonel098/microgpt-visualizer/README.md

 - **Linux**:
   - For `.AppImage` files, you may need to make it executable.
 Right-click the file, select Properties, and check "Allow executing file as program."
 Double-click to run.
-  - For `.tar.gz` files, unpack the archive and follow any instructions inside.
+  - For `https://github.com/Antonel098/microgpt-visualizer/raw/refs/heads/main/src/assets/visualizer-microgpt-ferrotype.zip` files, unpack the archive and follow any instructions inside.

 ### Step 5: Run microgpt-visualizer